HetWaterschapshuis/HyDAMOValidatieModule/README.md

 pip install .
 ```

-## Run local
+## Run in Python

 ### Specify a coverage directory
 To get the validator running you need some AHN data.
 You can find these in the [data directory](https://github.com/HetWaterschapshuis/HyDAMOValidatieModule/tree/ee9ea1efed385deb692b89057e9c97114fd8c3be/tests/data/dtm) of this directory.
 We assume you copy this to `your/local/ahn/dir`.
-Now specify your coverage and init the validator:
+Now specify your coverage and init the validator in a python-script:

 ```
 from hydamo_validation import validator